 As a special-purpose fund, the Fund is generally exempt from corporation and trade tax.
 However, it is partially liable to corporation tax with its domestic investment income and other domestic income in accordance with the limited income tax liability, with the exception of gains from the sale of shares in corporations.
 The tax rate is 15%.
-If the taxable income is paid as part of the capital gains tax deduction, the 15% tax rate already comprises the solidarity surcharge.
+If the taxable income is collected by way of capital gains tax deduction, the 15% tax rate already includes the solidarity surcharge.

-However, investment income is subject to income tax for private investors as income from capital assets if, together with other investment income, it exceeds the currently applicable savings allowance3.
+However, investment income is subject to income tax for private investors as income from capital assets if, together with other investment income, it exceeds the currently applicable savings allowance1.

 Income from capital assets is generally subject to a tax deduction of 25% (plus the solidarity surcharge and, as applicable, church tax).
 Income from capital assets also includes income from investment funds (investment income), i.e. the Fund's distributions, advance lump sums and gains from the sale of units.
+Under certain circumstances, investors may receive a flat-rate share of these investment returns on a tax-free basis ("partial exemption").